O-Despo/O-Despo.github.io/content/projects/srthesis.md

 The link above takes you to my high school senior thesis.
 It was completed as part of my English class and took a few months to put together.
 While looking back there were things I would have changed overall I am very proud of the work I did on this project.

-This is a breif summary that I wrote for my apllicaiotn to [start up shell](https://startupshell.org/).
+This is a brief summary that I wrote for my application to [start up shell](https://startupshell.org/).

 ## Evaluation of Deep Learning methods for Sentiment Analysis of Twitter Data